jescott07/runge-kutta-method/conv/README.md

 # Comparison Between the Convergence of Different Methods

-As discussed in the main [README](.. /.. /main/README. md) in this example we want to compare the three methods presented before: Euler; Mid-point and Runge-Kutta methods.
-Thus, we will write a program in Fortran with three modules, each one for different methods, we then will run this module in python using f2py.
+As discussed in the main [README](../../main/README.md) in this example we want to compare the three methods presented before: Euler; Mid-point and Runge-Kutta methods.
+For that, we will write a program in Fortran with three modules, each one for different methods, we then will run this module in python using f2py.
 In this README, we will discuss in details how the program was built, but it's important to know more about f2py before.

 ## f2py